lionling427/RML-Capstone-project-/README...md

 1. **Equalized Odds fails** — Racial disparities in FNR and FPR persist across both LR and GBT versions of Model A, confirming disparate impact even without the explicit race variable.

-2. **AIR violations** — Multiple racial groups fall below the EEOC 80% threshold, constituting prima facie adverse impact under the burden-shifting framework (Griggs v.
+2. **AIR violations** — Multiple racial groups fall below the EEOC 80% threshold, constituting prima facie adverse impact under the burden shifting framework (Griggs v.
 Duke Power, 1971).

-3. **ME is statistically significant** — Negative ME values for minority groups are not due to sampling noise, confirmed by two-proportion z-tests.
+3. **ME is statistically significant** — Negative ME values for minority groups are not due to sampling noise, confirmed by two proportion z-tests.

 4. **SMD reveals score-level bias** — Medium-to-large SMD values indicate that predicted probability distributions are shifted for certain groups before any threshold is applied.